Juno

 If I Rest, I Rust: Confession of a Restless, Roaming Spirit

-I came across this quote not a long time ago.
-It really stuck to my mind.
-“If I rest I rust. ” words from Helen Hayes, an accomplished American actress who won an Emmy, a Grammy, an Oscar and a Tony Award as well as receiving the Presidential Medal of Freedom and awarded the National Medal of Arts.
-Wow.
+I recently came across a quote that struck a chord with me.
+It reads, ‘If I rest, I rust,’ words spoken by Helen Hayes, a celebrated American actress who achieved numerous accolades in her lifetime, including an Emmy, a Grammy, an Oscar, and a Tony Award.
+She was also honored with the Presidential Medal of Freedom and the National Medal of Arts.
+It’s truly remarkable to think of her achievements.
+Wow…

 “If I rest I rust.”
 Well surely Hayes didn’t rest nor did rust.